Cases of COVID-19 at Newell Brands more than doubles in one day

 The increase of seven cases came despite what the spokeswoman has said are company safety measures.

-On May 26, the spokeswoman, who didn't want her name used, said three employees had tested positive for the coronavirus.
-Six days later, she said the number had doubled.
+According to the spokeswoman, after the first confirmed cases, Newell began providing face masks, implementing employee and visitor screening and enacting safe distancing.

-“The well-being of our employees is unequivocally our number one priority,” the spokeswoman repeatedly has said.
+“The well-being of our employees is unequivocally our number one priority,” the spokeswoman emailed on May 26.
 “We’ve implemented a number of additional safety measures to keep our employees safe during the pandemic.”

-The spokeswoman added that to combat the coronavirus, the manufacturing facility has provided face masks, implemented employee and visitor screening, and enacted zero-contact safe distancing.
+Employees also have been provided emergency sick days as a result of the company’s response to the COVID-19 pandemic, the spokeswoman emailed.

+The spokeswoman did not respond to comment on whether operations would continue at Newell with the number of positive cases growing or why they were growing.

 (0) comments